Have you ever looked at your laptop’s screen keenly and noticed multiple black spots on a colored background?

 What Causes a Dead Pixel?

-A dead pixel can be a result of 2 different defects depending on the display panel your laptop screen uses.
+A dead pixel can result in 2 different defects depending on the display panel your laptop screen uses.

 There are two types of panels: the Twisted Nematic (TN) and In-plane switching (IPS).
-For a TN panel, the pixel is always on and voltage is applied to turn it off.
+The pixel is always on for a TN panel, and voltage is applied to turn it off.
 For an IPS panel, voltage is used to turn the pixel on.

 Most laptops have the TN panel since it is cheaper and has a faster response rate, the IPS panel is restricted to high-end laptops, but it has a better image quality.